 PCI Express Interface

 The Neon-CLQ uses a x4 PCI Express bus interface.
 The PCI Express bus offers huge increases in DMA performance over the PCI bus.
 However, what is less well known is that the PCI Express bus is always peer to peer.
 This means the Neon-CLQ does not share the bus with any other devices.
 In most motherboard architectures, it will talk directly to the PCI chipset that is on the memory bus.
 This direct connection equates to higher sustained DMA bandwidths regardless of system load.
 Most motherboards also support concurrent full DMA speed on all of their PCI Express slots.
 The board will work in any slot that it fits in.
 This means not only x16, x8 and x4 slots, but also, as is becoming the trend, x1 slots that use x4 (or larger) connectors.
 The performance will be degraded in an x1 slot, but the board will work fine in applications that don't require maximum data rate.

 Camera Control and I/O

 Supported by a GUI camera file editing utility (CamEd), the Neon can acquire fixed or variable size images and features a programmable ROI (Region Of Interest) sub-windowing capability.
-The board provides a full set of camera control signals (CC1, CC2, CC3, CC4) and sync inputs (LVAL, FVAL, PCLK, trigger and encoder) for total camera and acquisition control.
-These signals are completely independent, although there are provision for driving all cameras from a signal set up encoder/trigger signals.
+The board provides a full set of camera control signals (CC1, CC2, CC3, CC4) and sync inputs (LVAL, FVAL, PCLK, trigger, and encoder) for total camera and acquisition control.
+These signals are completely independent, although there are provisions for driving all cameras from a signal set up encoder/trigger signals.
 There is also a large number of programmable general purpose outputs and inputs that are not tied to the camera's timing.
 The Neon-CLQ board, as with our past interface products, supports not only simple triggering modes but also complicated, application-specific triggering and control interactions with your hardware environment.